SavvyHex/todo/README.md

 ### Multiple Arguments

-The commands add, del and done can be used with multiple arguments, seperated by space
+The commands add, del and done can be used with multiple arguments, separated by space

 ```bash
     > todo add two three four